Osteopathy is a form of manual (hands on) medicine first practiced in the 1870s in the US by Andrew Taylor Still, a physician and civil war surgeon.

 - Its about having lots of fun and enough challenge to get you moving better!

-- Convenience…you choose the session time rather than having to fit in with others
+- Convenience…you choose the appointment time rather than having to fit in with a class

 What’s included in the program?